oguerrer/CSI/README.md

 This is the repository of the Climate Security Index developed by CGIAR and The Alan Turing Institute.
 Full details on the CSI theory methodology and methodology can be found in its [Methodological Note](https://github.com/oguerrer/CSI/blob/main/CSI.pdf).
+The contents of this repository are organised as follows:

+* dsf
+* dfsd